Another Word For WORRY

 Verb : (transitive) To protect (something that is gradually maturing); to foster.

-Verb : (intransitive) (typically with about or over) To dwell upon moodily and at length, mainly alone.
+Verb : (intransitive) (typically with over, on or about) To dwell upon moodily and at length, mainly alone.

 uneasiness